kef/hieos/src/xtest/test/scripts/tests/11902/readme.txt

-SQ GetFolders Stored Query
+SQ.b GetFolders Stored Query

 This test validates the operation of the GetFolders stored query.
-It relies on test 11890 to pre-load test data into the Registry.
+It relies on test 12346 to pre-load test data into the Registry.